Diane Tuckman: Early life and work

-In an interview with The Washington Free Beacon, Tuckman recalled that while living in Egypt as a child during WWII, "they were shooting Jewish girls in the street…My family and I escaped in 1948 and went to France."
+In an interview with The Washington Free Beacon, Tuckman recalled that while living in Egypt as a child during World War II, "they were shooting Jewish girls in the street.…My family and I escaped in 1948 and went to France."
 Though less harrowing, even in France "it was a very difficult time after the war, with ration tickets and very little housing."
 Tuckman moved to the United States in 1958 soon after marriage.
-Tuckman is credited as one of the seminal artists who helped to popularize silk painting in the United States through her books, and when her company (Ivy Imports) was the first US-based company to "import the French dyes needed to paint on silk."
+Tuckman is credited as one of the seminal artists who helped to popularize silk painting in the United States through her books, and when her company (Ivy Imports) was the first US-based company to "import the French dyes needed to paint on silk".

 Tuckman was also the co-founder of the nonprofit organization Silk Painters International (SPIN), which in 2000 helped to organize the Second International Silk Painting Congress at George Mason University.
 SPIN now routinely organizes a silk painting biennial; the most recent one was held in 2018 in Gatlinburg, TN.
-The organization now has over 500 members.
+The organization now has more than 500 members.